Linked Objects

 A link between two objects can be:

-Kind of link Where stored Note
+Type of link Stored in Note

 prescribed